 Lactose Intolerance Symptoms and Diagnosis

 Signs of lactose intolerance can appear as quickly as 30 minutes or several hours after ingesting food or beverages containing lactose.
 Common lactose intolerance symptoms include:

 Since the inability to process lactose sets off the symptoms of lactose intolerance, the easiest way for your gastroenterologist to diagnose this condition is to have you go on a lactose-free diet for several weeks.
 If your lactose intolerance symptoms disappear, it is likely you are lactose intolerant.
 Another option is to try a lactose challenge by ingesting a dairy product such as a glass of milk and seeing if symptoms develop.
 Your gastroeterologist also might order a hydrogen breath test or a lactose intolerance test.

 Treatment for Lactose Intolerance

 The most effective treatment for lactose intolerance is to adhere to a lifelong lactose-free diet.
 Your physician may also recommend over-the-counter lactase enzyme supplements.
 This is often used in combination with diet modification.

 For More Information

-For more information or to schedule an appointment with one of our gastroenterologists, please call 847.657.1900.
+For more information on lactose intolerance tests and symptoms or to schedule an appointment with one of our gastroenterologists, please call 847.657.1900.